hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 Setting up the GnosisVPN PoC can be somewhat complex, as it involves multiple steps and configuration details:

-- **Download the binary** and run it with several env var parameters.
+- **Download the binary file** and run it with several env var parameters.
 - **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
 - **Configure the GnosisVPN service** using information from three separate sources:
   1. Your hoprd node credentials